pprometey/che-dev-blog/che-dev-blog/analyst/concepts/Analysis paralysis.md

 - Difficulty choosing among too many options.
 - Desire to have complete and precise information.
 - Lack of clear criteria for when a task is considered ready to start.
+- A lack of expertise and clarity on how to approach the task.

 ## How to recognize analysis paralysis